 What Makes RRFC Stand Out from Ordinary Schools

 At RRFC, we have no pretense of being like ordinary trade schools and college career programs.
 In fact, we revel in the fact that we are different!
 We welcome you to compare our radio, film and recording programs with those of our competitors and see how we stand out from the competition in our effectiveness, in our price, and most of all, in our results.
 To help you out, let us point out just a few of the things that make RRFC different from the typical college or trade school.

 OUR LEARNING APPROACH

 OUR CLASS SIZE

 While traditional school class sizes average around 20:1 (20 students to one instructor), class sizes at RRFC are 1:1.
 You’re reading that correctly: one student to one mentor (teacher).
 No exceptions.
-That’s the beauty of apprentice-based learning—as an apprentice (extern), you have the full, undivided attention of your teacher/mentor, and you go through your lessons one-on-one.
+That’s the beauty of extern-based learning—as an extern, you have the full, undivided attention of your teacher/mentor, and you go through your lessons one-on-one.

 Typical trade schools and colleges have designated classrooms and/or simulated studios in which they teach their students.
 We recognize that in the fields of film, recording and radio, isolated classroom environments are not the best place to learn for everyone.
 Thus, with RRFC, our “classrooms” are real-world working environments.
 Our students go to class inside actual recording studios, radio stations and film production companies.

 While typical colleges and trade schools hire full-time teachers to teach, we believe that working professionals who are successful at doing what they do are among the best people to teach our students.
 That is why at RRFC, all our mentors are actual, working professionals who are making a living in the film, recording and broadcasting industries, who can teach the skills and knowhow you need to succeed in those fields.